 Image Credit: Pawel Pacholec

-The lighting in this shot is simply beautiful.
+The photograph lighting in this shot is simply beautiful.
 While there’s nothing amazingly spectacular about the scene, the light falls just on a natural pathway that leads the viewer’s eye into the image.
 Lighting is huge in landscape photography, and it certainly makes this shot.
 Pawel Pacholec took the photo with a Canon EOS 50D and a 17-70mm lens.
 The aperture was set at f/5, with a shutter speed of 1/100 and an ISO 320.

 Image Credit: Dave J. Doe